-13.2 The ESFA Academy Trust Handbook (2022) references gifts in section 5.32:
+13.2 The Academy Trust Handbook references gifts in section 5.32:

-delegation, the decision is documented, and achieves propriety and regularity in the use of public Propriety Dealing with expenditure and receipts in accordance with Parliament's intentions and the principles of parliamentary control.
+32 When making gifts, the trust must ensure the value is reasonable, is within its scheme of delegation, the decision is documented, and achieves propriety and regularity in the use of public funds.
+Propriety Dealing with expenditure and receipts in accordance with Parliament's intentions and the principles of parliamentary control.
 This covers standards of conduct, behaviour and corporate governance.
-Regularity Dealing with income and expenditure in accordance with legislation, the funding agreement, the handbook, and the trust's internal procedures.
+Regularit Dealing with income and expenditure in accordance with legislation, the funding agreement, the handbook, and the trust's internal procedures.
 This includes spending public money for the purposes intended by Parliament.